joseantonioalc1/hello-microverse/README.md

 ⭐️ Show your support

-Write a message to encourage readers to support your project If you like this project...
+If you like this project please feel free to make donations www.myproject.com/hellomicroverse/donations

 (back to top)

 🙏 Acknowledgments
 Thanks to everyone at microverse to make this possible.

-Give credit to everyone who inspired your codebase.
-I would like to thank...
+I would like to thanks everyone at github to make this project possible

 (back to top)

-❓ FAQ (OPTIONAL)

-Add at least 2 questions new developers would ask when they decide to use your project.
-[Question_1]

-[Answer_1]
-[Question_2]

-[Answer_2]
-(back to top)

 📝 License

 This project is MIT licensed.

-NOTE: we recommend using the MIT license - you can set it up quickly by using templates available on GitHub.
-You can also use any other license if you wish.

 (back to top)